How To Make Disinfecting Wipes

 In a separate container, pour enough isopropyl alcohol (70 percent or higher) to cover and saturate the towels.
 Three cups of alcohol will soak about 40 folded paper towels.

-Next, add 10 to 20 drops of essential oils to the alcohol, if desired.
+Next, add 10-20 drops of essential oil to the alcohol, if desired.
 Essential oils add a pleasant scent, and some oils have antibacterial qualities.

-Recommended oils with some antibacterial qualities include tea tree, lavender, geranium, lemon, orange, eucalyptus, rosemary, cinnamon, clove, thyme, and peppermint oils.
+Recommended oils with some antibacterial properties include tea tree, lavender, geranium, lemon, orange, eucalyptus, rosemary, cinnamon, clove, thyme, and peppermint.

 5. Saturate the Disinfecting Wipes